wwwy3y3/coren/README.md

 # Concepts
 ## Define
-`Render` render html base on data gotten from Component.
+`Coren` render html base on data gotten from Component.

 so, where do Component write what they could provide for Serverside rener?